-The Lower Platte River Basin is located in the central and eastern portions of Nebraska and consists of all the surface water areas that drain into the Platte River from its confluence with the Loup River to its confluence with the Missouri River, including those areas that drain into the Loup River and the Elkhorn River, and all aquifers that impact surface water flows of the basin (Figure 5).
+The Lower Platte River Basin located in the central and eastern portions of Nebraska consists of all surface water areas that drain into the Platte River from its confluence with the Loup River to its confluence with the Missouri River, including those areas that drain into the Loup River and the Elkhorn River, and all aquifers that impact the basin's surface water flows (Figure 5).

 Figure 5.
-General basin map, Lower Platte River Basin.
+Lower Platte River Basin, general basin map.